algebratec/travel-api-sdk-csharp/docs/FlightApi.md

 <a name="flightairrevalidate"></a>
 # **FlightAirRevalidate**
-> FlightFareResponse FlightAirRevalidate (BookingKeyRequest body = null)
+> FlightFareResponse FlightAirRevalidate (FlightBookingKeyRequest body = null)

 airRevalidate service to check if flight is still bookable